Omar-HeshamR/KnowledgeSwap/README.md

 - We are very proud of completing this significant progress in a brief period, and with this rate, we can push the product to a great level as time goes on.
 - We are proud that our self-sustaining application can still dodge many problems that prevent it from succeeding.
 Still, we were able to come up with ideas and creative solutions that would make the app as viable as possible.
 - We are incredibly proud that we created a decentralized protocol solution that solves many significant problems and unlocks global access to knowledge.

-## What we learned
-- We learned that creating a new solution that beats existing products takes time and effort.
-But we also learned that this challenge could be overcome by using fresh, modern, and revolutionary technologies.
-In addition to utilizing new technologies, we also learned that you need to critically analyze and problem-solve all the unique issues that arise with your new solution, especially if it's going to be decentralized; there will be a need to predict all possible forms of malicious activities and put prevention methods to it.

 ## What's next for KnowledgeSwap
 - Data compress all the replies so that the transaction fees of questions and replies are as little as possible.
 Potentially upgrade it so that it only holds a URI on the blockchain, and the URI will decentralized store it on IPFS, hence reducing cost.